Better Pre-Training by Reducing Representation Confusion: Analysis and Discussion

 \subsection{Ablation Studies}

-\textbf{Effect of DDRP.} As shown in Table\ref{tab:one}, BERT-R outperforms BERT by 0.6 points.
-Based on BERT-R, our proposed DDRP outperforms BERT-R by 0.52 points without imposing additional computational costs.
-It is worth noting that DDRP helps a great deal on low-resource tasks, such as CoLA, while further improving the performance on high-resource tasks, such as QNLI and MNLI.
+\textbf{Effect of DDRP.} As shown in Table\ref{tab:one}, BERT-R outperforms BERT by 0.6 points on average.
+Based on BERT-R, our proposed DDRP outperforms BERT-R by 0.52 points averagely without imposing additional computational costs.
+It is worth noting that compared to BERT-R, DDRP helps a great deal on low-resource tasks, such as CoLA, while further improving the performance on high-resource tasks, such as QNLI and MNLI.
+These fully demonstrate utilizing separate parametric vectors to represent distances and directions, two apparently heterogeneous information, can be beneficial to the model, and further justifies the value of dissociating confusing information that is confounded in similar spaces.

-\textbf{Effect of TCD and HCD.} MTH brings in two additional TCD and HCD losses besides the original MLM task.
-To further evaluate the relative contributions of the HCD and TCD, we develop one variation, which is BERT trained with MLM and TCD.
+\textbf{Effect of TCD and HCD.} MTH brings in two additional TCD and HCD regularizers besides the original MLM task.
+To further evaluate the relative contributions of the HCD and TCD, we develop one variation, which is BERT pre-trained with MLM and TCD.
 Table~\ref{tab:six} summarizes the results on the base-size models.
 Firstly, it shows a 0.42 average GLUE score drop when HCD is removed from MTH, especially on MRPC, CoLA, and MNLI.
 Secondly, there is a 0.54 average GLUE score drop when TCD is progressively removed, especially on RTE, STS-B, and CoLA.
-These results indicate that both TCD and HCD losses play a crucial role in improving performance.
+These results indicate that both TCD and HCD regularizers play a crucial role in improving performance.